mesalock-linux/mesapy/sgx/README.md

 $ make && make install
 ```

+Note that, we also provide a `Dockerfile` with all essential dependencies.
+You can build an image by execute `./mesapy-sgx-docker.sh build` and run the image
+by execute `./mesapy-sgx-docker.sh run`.

 ### Starting with the `HelloWorld` example

 First, you need to setup Intel SGX SDK environment properly.